Before moving to Finland

 Finnish personal identity code

 If you are granted a residence permit for Finland, you will be automatically registered in the Finnish Population Information System.
 You will receive a Finnish personal identity code at the same time.
-You can also get a personal identity code in Finland at the nearest Digital and Population Data Services Agency (Digi- ja väestötietovirasto) or Tax Office of your place of residence in Finland.
-Read more on the InfoFinland page Registering as a resident .
+You can also get a personal identity code in Finland at the nearest Digital and Population Data Services Agency (Digi- ja väestötietovirasto) or at tax offices in larger cities at the same time as you get your tax card.
+Read more on the InfoFinland page Registering as a resident.

 Municipality of residence in Finland